dvsa/mot-automated-testsuite/docs/writing-java-fixtures.md

 ## General Advice

-Identify web page elements as generically as possible, so that tests are not brittle and break with minor HTML changes.
-For example, identify links and buttons using the link/button text, and identify fields using the label (if properly formed).
-Only use ids, names, or XPath expressions if really needed.
+Identify web page elements as generically as possible, so that tests are not brittle and won't break if minor changes are made to the page.
+For example, identify links and buttons using the link/button text, and identify fields using the label text.
+Only use ids, names, or XPath expressions ias a last resort.

 Keep step definition lambdas short and simple, if more than a couple of lines of code then extract to a private method.

-Use JUnit assertions to test logic.
-Keep all JUnit use to the java fixture classes.
+Use JUnit assertions to test logic, and keep all JUnit use to the java fixture classes.

-Keep all Selenium API use inside the ```DriverWrapper``` class.
+Keep all Selenium API usage inside the ```DriverWrapper``` class.

+Refactor and parameterise any common code just as you would with production code, but a few techniques can be used to help retain maintainability:

+* Use enumerations with descriptive names to capture concepts such as the user journey being followed, or options being taken
+* Use Optional<T> to handle parameters only needed in certain circumstances, rather than ```null``` or special values like ```0``` or ```-1```